Miller Links

 • Probably the largest collection of Miller materials can be found at the Harry Ransom Center, at the University of Texas at Austin.
 Materials are still being cataloged (hope is to complete by Nov.
 2019), but the extensive archive contains early sketches, notes, and draft versions for most of his plays, including Death of a Salesman, The Crucible, The View from the Bridge, After the Fall, and The Archbishop’s Ceiling.
 Also present are essays about the craft of playwriting, thought to be the closest thing to a complete ‘Poetics’ yet written by an American playwright.
 Radio scripts, numerous versions of his “cinema novel” The Misfits, interviews, speeches, articles, correspondence files, and scrapbooks are here as well.

-• “The Death of Arthur Miller,” at “Song a Week” where you can hear a song written by Tom Flannery to commemorate Miller’s passing.
+• “The Death of Arthur Miller,” was once accessible at “Song a Week” where you could hear a song written by Tom Flannery to commemorate Miller’s passing; sadly the website is no more.

 • NPR’s On Point: Death of a Playwright, aired the evening following Miller’s death on Feb.
 11th 2005.
 Harold Bloom, Marsha Norman, Jack Beattie and Sue Abbotson discuss Miller’s legacy.
 The site keeps changing how you find the show, but it is there in the archives.